Create a

 1) Develop basic questions (ideally in partnership with the relevant business leaders) about what or how certain HR processes and practices drive or relate to a targeted business outcome.
 For example, a question about why sales are higher in one team versus another or how training in Lean manufacturing supports (or degrades) productivity in a certain plant.

 2) Request data with a specific timeframe and demographics that match the timeframe of the HR data.
-For example, company-wide sales growth for Q2, or total revenue for business unit “A” for the first 6 months of the year.
+For example, company-wide sales growth for Q2, or total revenue for business unit “A” for the first six months of the year.
 Key business outcomes to use as a starting point can include:

 • Sales